JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/VLANs.md

 - What?
 	- Logical grouping of devices in a network, regardless of their physical locations.
-Devices in the same VLAN can communic
+Devices in the same VLAN can communicate directly with each other, while devices in different VLANs cannot communicate unless routed by a router or Layer 3 switch
+- Why?
+	- Segmentation:
+		- VLANs divide a large broadcast domain into smaller, isolated broadcasr domains.
+This helps reduce broadcasr